 A Black Heroes Foundation project.
 Developing cultural awareness, promoting a world where Black Heroes are acknowledged, respected and celebrated.

 The Black Heroes Soul Food Cafe ™.
 A Black History Month event, that runs throughout the year!
 Every month is a Black History Month.

 Please come along ready to share your thoughts, music, word, dance and drama regarding your favourite hero.

-Below are some of our recent guests to the Black Heores Soul Food Café™
+Below are some of our past guests to the Black Heroes Soul Food Café™

 The Foundation is dependent upon support from the community, businesses and government bodies.
 Please support this great cause in order to help fulfil Flip Fraser’s dream, and preserve his legacy created from the internationally acclaimed show “Black Heroes in the Hall of Fame”.